 For the purpose of presenting the bill of lading under the documentary credit, the bill of lading was converted to paper according to the rules of the electronic document platform and the carrier's agent had manually signed them.
-The endorsement on the reverse of the bills of lading remained as a digital representation.
+The endorsement on the reverse of the bills of lading remained as a representation of an image signature.

-The presentation was refused by the issuing bank on the basis that the bills of lading were not manually endorsed on the reverse with an ink signature despite the endorsement being standard in structure i.e., Signed by, followed by the shipper's name and an image signature with the words 'To Bearer' beneath this information.
-It was, therefore, a digital representation (also referred to as a form of facsimile signature) of the shipper's signature that was incorporated into the paper bills of lading.
+The presentation was refused by the issuing bank on the basis that the bills of lading were not manually endorsed on the reverse with an ink signature despite the endorsement being standard in structure i.e., Signed by, followed by the shipper's name and an image signature with the words "To Bearer" beneath this information.
+It was, therefore, a representation of an image signature (also referred to as a form of facsimile signature) of the shipper's signature that was incorporated into the paper bills of lading.